 - Make sure my child attends college regularly and on time.
-I will notify the college if my child will be absent and provide reasons for absence - Make sure my child is dressed in the correct uniform and brings the necessary equipment to college - · Support the college to make sure my child maintains a consistently high standard of behaviour.

-Encourage my child to try their best so they can reach their full potential

-- Communicate to the college any concerns that I have about my child that may affect their behaviour in college or ability to learn - · Always make an appointment if seeking to have a face-to-face meeting with a member of staff - Make sure communication with the college is respectful and make every reasonable effort to address my communications to the appropriate member of staff - Understand that I should communicate with staff during core school hours.

-Although they at times respond outside those hours, I understand that I can't always expect them to do so

-· Attend meetings with the college about my child's education
+I will notify the college if my child will be absent and provide reasons for absence - Make sure my child is dressed in the correct uniform and brings the necessary equipment to college - Support the college to make sure my child maintains a consistently high standard of behaviour - Encourage my child to try their best so they can reach their full potential - Communicate to the college any concerns that I have about my child that may affect their behaviour in college or ability to learn - Always make an appointment if seeking to have a face-to-face meeting with a member of staff - Make sure communication with the college is respectful and make every reasonable effort to address my communications to the appropriate member of staff - Understand that I should communicate with staff during core college hours and although they at times respond outside those hours, I understand that I can't always expect that - Attend meetings with the college about my child's education - Support the college's vision, values and integrated education ethos - Support my child's involvement in college life, including extracurricular activities.